 How expensive is it to groom a Goldendoodle?

 Any of the Doodle-style dogs are going to have a high grooming cost.
 Because of the genetic makeup, they have a double coat.
 It is also a very thick coat.
 You should expect to pay anywhere from $50 – $120 for each grooming session (6-10 weeks).
 The other option, which will definitely save you money, is to learn to do the basic grooming yourself.
-The upfront cost will be a little more for the equipment and learning, but after a couple of months, you will quickly begin to earn it back.
+The upfront cost will be a little more for the equipment and learning, but after a couple of months, you can establish a grooming routine and will quickly begin to earn it back.

 How often do I need to bathe my Goldendoodle?